-Statistics Jersey use the results of the survey to measure household incomes and income inequality and show how these are changing over time.
-We can also make sure that the Jersey ‘cost of living’ (RPI) reflects the goods and services that Islanders buy.
+Statistics Jersey use the results of the survey to measure household spending, incomes and income inequality and show how these are changing over time.
+We also us the results to make sure that the Jersey ‘cost of living’ (RPI) reflects Islanders' spending habits.

 Finding out the types, quantities and cost of the things on which Jersey households spend their money is vital for a number of official statistics to be produced.
 For example the Retail Prices Index (RPI), which tracks changes in the cost of products and services, involves pricing the range of goods and services on which different households spend their money.
 To calculate the RPI, statisticians give more weight (i.e. importance) to some goods or services than others, depending on what proportion of the typical household’s income is spent on those goods or services.

-The survey runs for a year to ensure we can capture different spending patterns throughout the year.
+The survey usually takes place every 5 years and runs for a year to ensure we can capture different spending patterns throughout the year.
 For example, spending is typically higher in the build up to Christmas.

 Jersey Household Income Distribution report 2021 to 2022